prateeknayak/pg-springboot-x509-auth/README.md

 - Certificate generation script (bin/gencert.sh)
 - Dockerfile
-    - Baked in keystore and trustore DO NOT DO THIS **TODO fix this or else some one will defo copy this and regret visiting this repo**
+    - Baked in keystore and trustore DO NOT DO THIS!!!! (**TODO: fix this or else some one will defo copy this and regret visiting this repo**)